-- Bio-Magnesium contains a complex with three different magnesium salts in a matrix making it fast-soluble and easily absorbed
+- Bio-Magnesium contains a complex of three different magnesium salts in a matrix to ensure rapid dissolution and good absorption

 - Contributes to normal nerve function and normal muscle contractions